limulus/node-nailgun/README.md

 Synopsis
 --------

 Running Java command line utilities tends to be kinda slow.
-You run `java -jar …` and your JVM spends time spinning up.
+You run `java -jar foo.jar` and your JVM spends time spinning up.
 If the process is computationally expensive, the JVM spends lots of time compiling and optimizing bytecode.
 And then your process finishes and exits, leaving the next invocation of the command to do the same things all over again.

 A better way is to run your command in a Nailgun server.
 The server stays running even when your command has finished.
 You still pay the JVM tax on first run, but subsequent runs should be considerably faster.